White House says next G-7 to be held at a Trump golf resort

-WASHINGTON (AP) — The White House said Thursday it has chosen President Donald Trump's golf resort in Miami as the site for next year's Group of Seven summit.
+WASHINGTON (AP) - The White House says it has chosen President Donald Trump's golf resort in Miami as the site for next year's Group of Seven summit.

 The G-7 summit will be held June 10 to 12.
 The idea of holding the event at Trump's resort has been criticized by government ethics watchdogs.